 Living with Alzheimer's: For Younger-Onset Alzheimer's

 Living with Alzheimer's: For Caregivers -- Early-Stage: This half-day workshop will cover an array of topics of interest to families coping with the early stage of Alzheimer’s Disease including: communication, care and treatment options, safety issues, and maximizing independence.

 Living with Alzheimer's: For Caregivers -- Middle-Stage: This second in a series of Caregiving seminars covers topics pertaining to the middle stage of Alzheimer’s Disease including nutrition, communication, personal care, behavioral challenges, wandering, and the array of care options.

 Living with Alzheimer's: For Caregivers -- Late-Stage: Topics include symptoms of late stage, changes in your role, communication changes, working with doctors, monitoring care, and end-of-life issues.

 Legal and Financial Planning for Alzheimer's Disease: Learn about the importance of advance planning and the steps to putting legal, financial and future care plans in place.

 Powerful Tools for Caregivers

-Powerful Tools for Caregivers provides a practical approach to dealing wth caregiver stress, prioritization, challenging family communication and planning.
+Powerful Tools for Caregivers provides a practical approach to dealing with caregiver stress, prioritization, challenging family communication and planning.
 In the six weekly classes, caregivers develop a wealth of self-care tools to: reduce personal stress; change negative self-talk; communicate their needs to family members and healthcare or service providers; communicate more effectively in challenging situations; recognize the messages in their emotions, deal with difficult feelings; and make tough caregiving decisions.
 Class participants also receive a copy of The Caregiver Helpbook, developed specifically for the class.
-The next class begins April 3 in Coeur d'Alene, Idaho.
+The next class begins March 26, 2015, in Coeur d'Alene, Idaho.
 For more information phone 208.666.2996.